Adity-star/LangChainMastery/Modules/02_models/LLMs/README.md

 Congratulations on getting hands-on with LangChain’s LLM interface! 🎉 Now that you’ve successfully built a text generator, you’re ready to tackle even more complex use cases with LangChain.

-In the next module, we’ll dive deeper into **Prompts** for more powerful AI applications.
+In the next module, we’ll dive deeper into **ChatModels** for more powerful AI applications.

 Ready for more?
-Let’s go to [**Module 03: Prompts**!](https://github.com/Adity-star/LangChainMastery/tree/main/Modules/03_prompts)
+Let’s go to [**ChatModels**!](https://github.com/Adity-star/LangChainMastery/tree/main/Modules/02_models/ChatModels)